jwdlb/Adaptive_FPGA/docs/gpu_to_rtl.md

 update_version
 ```

+The RTL worker rejects a non-newer version or invalid BUY/SELL threshold
-The RTL worker validates the update, writes all ten values to its shadow bank,
+ordering before any RTL write.
+It then writes all ten values to its shadow bank,
 and commits them together.
 A signal therefore uses the old model or the full
 new model, never a mixture.